Home | About me | Contact | What's new | Privacy | Search

 In addition to having the nation's largest highway system overall, Texas also has more Interstate mileage than any other state.
 There are now 19 numbered Interstate Highways in the state:

-Texas has two of the three "suffixed" Interstates in the nation.
-The first, I‑35, is split into I‑35E through Dallas and I‑35W through Ft.
-Worth.
-I‑69 is split three ways: first, I‑69 splits into I‑69E and I69W at Victoria with I‑69E running south to Brownsville along US 77 and I‑69W continuing south to Laredo along US 59.
-I‑69C then branches from I‑69W at George West and runs along US 281 south to I‑2 at Pharr.
+The second set of suffixed Interstates in Texas is I‑69.
+It is split three ways: first, it will fork into I‑69E and I69W at Victoria with I‑69E running south to Brownsville along US 77, and I‑69W continuing south to Laredo along US 59.
+I‑69C will then branch from I‑69W at George West and run along US 281 south to I‑2 at Pharr.
+Even though new suffixed designations were banned in 1973, the designations for I-69 were actually written into the federal law authorizing the routes.
+As a result, they were allowed to be numbered accordingly.

 I‑35 from the DFW Metroplex to San Antonio is the busiest Interstate corridor in Texas with no fewer than 65,000 vehicles per day on its rural sections between Hillsboro and Waco and higher counts as you go further south.
 As a result, this entire corridor has been upgraded to six lanes over the past two decades.
 A tollway to bypass Austin (SH 130) from Georgetown to I‑10 at Seguin was completed in 2012.
-TxDOT is also participating a $1.5 million federal study of I‑35 from Laredo to Duluth, Minnesota, which aims to provide comprehensive improvements to the corridor.
-(More information on the I‑35 corridor between San Antonio and Austin is available as part of my San Antonio roads pages.)
+TxDOT is also participating a federal study of I‑35 from Laredo to Duluth, Minnesota, which aims to provide comprehensive improvements to the entire corridor.

 Besides increases in passenger vehicles, truck traffic on I‑35 and other Interstates has grown rapidly as a result of the North American Free Trade Agreement (NAFTA) and a resurgence in oil drilling in the state in the past decade.